 Before you bring an eviction action to remove a tenant for non-payment of rent in the Town of Brookhaven, there are certain things you must know.
 First, you must be properly situated to bring the action.
 That means, generally, that you must be the owner of the property, and the person you are seeking to evict must be a tenant in possession of the property.
-And if the property is a one-family house, either the tenant must occupy the whole house, or their must be no more than two units.
+And if the property is a one-family house, there must be no more than two units.

 Next, you need to know what type of tenancy you are dealing with.
-Is it a tenancy pursuant to a written lease agreement, or is the agreement oral in nature, such as a tenancy at will or by sufferance, or is it month-to-month, because a written lease agreement has expired)?
+Is it a tenancy pursuant to a written term lease agreement, or is the agreement oral in nature, such as a tenancy at will or by sufferance, or is it month-to-month, because a written lease agreement has expired?
 If there is a written agreement, you need to make sure that all notice requirements under the agreement have been satisfied before starting the action.

 The original notice of petition and non-payment petition, and one complete copy of those papers, must then be brought to the Sixth District Court of Suffolk County, located at 150 West Main Street, in Patchogue, and must be filed with the Clerk of the Court.
 The fee for this is $45.00, and it is called an “index fee.”
 The Clerk will return your copy of the papers to you, time stamped, with a receipt for your payment of the index fee.

 If both parties are present, then Judge Flanagan will require you to step out of the courtroom and discuss the matter among yourselves to see if it can be settled.
-If it can, and you come to a settlement agreement with the tenant, then you must put it in writing using the stipulation of settlement that you can use for that purpose.
+If it can, and you come to a settlement agreement with the tenant, then you must put it in writing using the stipulation of settlement forms available in the courtroom for that purpose.

-If the matter cannot be settled, Judge Flanagan will hold a hearing (a trial) on the matter, usually the same day, if both parties are ready.
-If either party requests an adjournment, it will likely be granted, but unless both parties consent to the adjournment, it will be for one week only and will be marked “final” against the party requesting the adjournment.
+If the matter cannot be settled, Judge Flanagan will hold a hearing (a trial) on the matter, though usually not the same day, if both parties are ready.
+If either party requests an adjournment, it will likely be granted, but unless both parties consent to the adjournment, it will be for two weeks and may be marked “final” against the party requesting the adjournment.

 This is a very barebones outline of the non-payment process in the Town of Brookhaven, and is not intended as anything other than a brief overview.
 Because of the complexities of landlord-tenant law and proceedings, you should always be represented by an attorney specializing in landlord-tenant law.
 The Murtha Law Firm, LLC, is ready to represent you.
 When you retain us, we take care of everything described above and more.
 All you need to do is appear with us in Court.
 Call us today for a free consultation to get started.